-- 1) Open the grill lid (A). - Check that all burner control knobs are in the off O position.
-Check by pushing in and turning knobs clockwise (B).
-Note: It is important that all burner control knobs are - in the off O position before turning on the LPG cylinder.
-3) Turn gas supply on by turning cylinder valve anti-clockwise or by moving regulator lever to the on position depending on your regulator/cylinder connection. - Push and hold the electronic ignition button (D).
+- 1) Open the grill lid (A). - 2) Check that all burner control knobs are in the off O position.
+Check by pushing in and turning knobs clockwise (B). - Note: It is important that all burner control knobs are in the off \bigcirc position before turning on the LPG cylinder. - Turn gas supply on by turning cylinder valve anti-clockwise or by moving regulator lever to the on position depending on your regulator/cylinder connection. - 4) Begin with the burner furthest to the left.
+Push the burner control knob in and turn it anti-clockwise to the start/high 2 position (C). - 5) Push and hold the electronic ignition button (D).
 You will hear it ticking. - Check that the burner is lit by looking through the cooking grates and through the half-circle cutout in the FLAVORIZER BARS. - If the burner does not ignite, turn burner control knob to the off O position and wait five minutes to allow the gas to clear before attempting to light the burner again. - 8) If the burner ignites, repeat steps 4 through 6 to light the remaining burners.